-The Tahmoor Coal Mine (Tahmoor Mine) is an underground coal mine located approximately 80 kilometres south-west of Sydney between the towns of Tahmoor and Bargo, New South Wales (NSW) (refer to Figure 1).
-Tahmoor Mine produces up to three million tonnes of Run of Mine (ROM) coal per annum from the Bulli Coal Seam.
+Tahmoor Coal Mine (Tahmoor Mine) is an underground coal mine located approximately 80 kilometres southwest of Sydney between the towns of Tahmoor and Bargo, New South Wales (NSW) (refer to Figure 1).
+Tahmoor Mine produces up to three million tonnes of Run of Mine coal per annum from the Bulli Coal Seam.
 Tahmoor Mine produces a primary hard coking coal product and a secondary higher ash coking coal product that are used predominantly for coke manufacture for steel production.
 Product coal is transported via rail to Port Kembla and Newcastle for Australian domestic customers and export customers.

-The Tahmoor Mine has been operated by Tahmoor Coal Pty Ltd (Tahmoor Coal) since Tahmoor Mine commenced in 1979 using bord and pillar mining methods, and via longwall mining methods since 1987.
-Tahmoor Coal, trading as Tahmoor Coking Coal Operations (TCCO), is a wholly owned subsidiary within the SIMEC Mining Division (SIMEC) of the GFG Alliance (GFG).
+Tahmoor Mine has been operated by Tahmoor Coal Pty Ltd (Tahmoor Coal) since Tahmoor Mine commenced in 1979 using bord and pillar mining methods, and via longwall mining methods since 1987.
+Tahmoor Coal is a wholly owned entity within the SIMEC Mining Division of the GFG Alliance group.

-Tahmoor Coal has previously mined 31 longwalls to the north and west of the Tahmoor Mine's current pit top location.
-Tahmoor Coal is currently mining Longwall 32 in accordance with Development Consents and Subsidence Management Plan Approval.
+Tahmoor Coal has previously mined 33 longwalls to the north and west of the Tahmoor Mine's current pit top location.
+The current mining area, the 'Western Domain', is located north-west of the Main Southern Rail between the townships of Thirlmere and Picton.